Biprock/Tee3D/README.md

 # Tee3D👕
+The future of styling is here . 😎

 Introducing Tee3D.
 Discover a new dimension in fashion with our immersive 3D clothing website.
-Create your unique and exclusive shirt with our brand-new 3D customization tool.
+Create your unique and exclusive shirt with this brand-new 3D customization tool.
 Unleash your imagination and redefine your own style.

+## Functionalities
+- Get a color picker to customize your tee as per the color you love.(P.S: I love shades of blue 💙).
+- Dont like solid colors??
+Don't worry we got you sorted.😉
+   1. Upload any file from your system and get it as a logo or apply on the full T-shirt.
+   2. AI design assistance 🤖.
+Got any super modern and fancy ideas in mind, but you can't find it anywhere on the internet?
+Just ask your AI assistance with the design and boom magic .

 ## Preview
 <br>
 <br>